-HIPPA Violations and What Else You Need to Know
+HIPAA Violations and What Your Med Spa Needs to Know

-Maintaining patient confidentiality can be a difficult job sometimes, but you can make it easier by reminding your online community (in the form of a disclaimer) that your website is a public place and that everything is visible to everyone.
+Maintaining patient confidentiality can be a difficult job sometimes, but you can make it easier by reminding your online community (in the form of a disclaimer) that your website is a public place, and that everything is visible to everyone.
 With that in mind, your community will at least be aware of the perils of posting information they may not want other people to know.
-They’ll be more cautious with their posts, and you’ll have an easier time managing the content and avoiding a HIPAA red flag.
+They’ll be more cautious with their posts, and you’ll have an easier time managing the content (and therefore avoiding a HIPAA-related red flag).

 HIPAA Compliant Texting